adamsilver/maintainablecss.com-jekyll/_chapters/11-organisation.md

 ### Notes

 * Third-party CSS files live under `/vendor`.
-Your CSS lives under `/yourApp` where *yourApp* is the name of your project.
+* The application's CSS lives under `/yourApp` where *yourApp* is the name of your project.
 * This approach simplifies deployment because a build script can easily target a single directory in order to bundle and compress etc.
 * This is the most common approach I've seen but that doesn't mean it's the best.